National identity: Salience

 National identity can be most noticeable when the nation confronts enemies (external or internal) or natural disasters.
 An example of this phenomenon is the rise in patriotism and national identity in the United States after the terrorist attacks on September 11, 2001.
 The identity of being an American became salient after the terrorist attacks and the evocation of American national identity.
 Having a common threat or a common goal can unite people in a nation and enhance national identity.
 (Note: A common threat may prove insufficient to encourage unity, as in the case of Viking or English moves to conquer the Irish.)

 Sociologist Anthony Smith argues that national identity has the feature of continuity that can be transmitted and persisted through generations: national myths of having common descent and common destiny may enhance people's sense of belonging to a nation.
 However, national identities can disappear over time as (for example) when people live in foreign countries for a longer time, and can be challenged by supranational identities, which appeal to identification with a more inclusive, larger group that includes people from multiple nations.
-Dynasties (like the Hapsburgs) and empires (like the Roman Republic and its successors) may exploit this appeal.
+Dynasties (like the Habsburgs) and empires (like the Roman Republic and its successors) may exploit this appeal.

 Research on study-abroad experiences that focused on the effects of American stereotypes found that American students faced challenges in connecting with their host country during their study-abroad experience because of stereotypes of American identity.
 A stereotype that affected their experience was related to politics during the 2016 United States presidential election of Donald Trump.
 A study found that students would disengage, distance, avoid, assimilate, or challenge their identity or host culture in response to the interactions they faced.
 Preconceived ideas within the host culture, and also amongst Americans, affect the ability of people from different backgrounds to understand and accept one another as individuals, rather than endorsing stereotypes of cultural groups.